 At the Howard School we continuously strive to ensure that everyone is treated with respect and dignity.
 Each person will be given fair and equal opportunities to develop their full potential regardless of their gender, transgender, ethnicity, culture and religious background, sexuality, disability, or special educational needs and ability.
 The school will actively promote equality and foster positive attitudes and commitment to an education for equality.

-- To continue to monitor and analyse pupil achievement and progress data by race, gender, disability, first language and free school meals (FSM) entitlement and respond to any trends, or patterns in the data that would require additional support for pupils.
+- Objective 1: To monitor and analyse pupil achievement by race, gender, disability, age, belief, religion, sexual orientation, gender reassignment, and socio-economic background, and act on any trends or patterns in the data that require additional support for pupils.

-- To provide a curriculum that provides regular experiences and opportunities that raise awareness and understanding of diversity within the national and global community.
+- Objective 2: To provide a curriculum that offers regular experiences and opportunities that raise awareness and understanding of diversity within the national and global community, encompassing all protected characteristics.

 Special Educational Needs

 We strongly believe that all our learners have gifts and talents and regard it as a privilege to find and nurture the growth of each child.
 All children are special and may have varying levels of specific educational needs that we aim to cater for within the daily routine.
 Some children experience greater difficulty in learning than most children of the same age.
 Other children are particularly gifted.
 All pupils have daily access to well planned and differentiated work that provides opportunities to challenge and extend every child’s learning.
 Some will benefit from the extra help given by the support staff who are available to encourage and guide children towards achieving their full potential.